 Considered to be the foremost place in the world to view highly-endangered orangutans, the Sepilok Orangutan Rehabilitation Centre receives more than 800 visitors a day.
 Sepilok is located 14 miles outside of Sandakan on the way to Kota Kinabalu.
 Entrance fee costs MYR 30 (US$ 7.30).

 As with the Semenggoh Wildlife Rehabilitation Centre in Sarawak, Sepilok has daily feeding times which allow tourists a better opportunity to see the orangutans.

 If traveling from Kota Kinabalu, ask the bus driver to drop you at Sepilok rather than Sandakan.
 Sepilok has reasonably priced accommodation just outside of the rehabilitation center.

 By Bus: Sandakan is a winding, six-hour bus ride across Sabah from Kota Kinabalu.
 The beautiful views of Mount Kinabalu on the left side of the road help to break up the monotony of the journey.

-Many bus companies depart for Sandakan from the North Bus Terminal in Inanam around six miles north of Kota Kinabalu; the one-way ticket costs about $10.
+Many bus companies depart for Sandakan from the North Bus Terminal in Inanam (Google Maps), around six miles north of Kota Kinabalu; the one-way ticket costs about $10.
 You can taxi to the Inanam terminal or opt to save some money by taking a bus (33 cents) from the busy lot adjacent to Wawasan Plaza in the south of Kota Kinabalu.